-The species is widely distributed in the eastern parts of Southern Africa, most of Mozambique, Zimbabwe, southern Angola, north-eastern Namibia and Northern Botswana.
-The species was first described by Wilhelm Peters, a German naturalist in 1854.
+The species is widely distributed in the eastern parts of Southern Africa, most of Mozambique, Swaziland, Zimbabwe, southern Angola, Zambia, Malawi, northeastern Namibia, Northern Botswana and southern Tanzania including on Pemba island.
+First described in 1854 by Wilhelm Peters, a German naturalist (see taxonomy below).

-Their dorsal side color ranges from slate grey to olive brown with a dark edge in each scale.
-In the ventral region they are yellowish or salmon pink, with some black crossbars and blotches on the throat, sometimes forming a band across the ventral scales.
+Their dorsal side color ranges from slate gray to olive brown with a dark edge in each scale.
+In the ventral region, they are yellowish or salmon pink, with some black crossbars and blotches on the throat, sometimes forming a band across the ventral scales.

-These snakes seldom stand their ground, if cornered it may spread its hood, however its main defense, other than retreating into hiding, is like their common name implies to spit its venom.
+These snakes seldom stand their ground, if cornered it may spread its hood, however, its main defense, other than retreating into hiding, is like their common name implies to spit its venom, just like the rinkhals.
 However "spraying" venom is probably more accurate.